swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 - What should be the type of `Captures` for a regex with no captures (e.g.
 `Void` or `Never` or something else)?

-Also, when using a regex within the result builder syntax, it's more obvious that `capture()` will have access to the entire match, when the match is included in the generic signature.

 Given all of this, it seems simpler and more pragmatic to make `Regex` generic over both the match and the captures.